 PROCUREMENT TECHNICIAN SUPERVISOR

-- The position must supervise either: (1) a group of technicians developing purchasing specifications and standards and purchasing general commodities; or (2) awarding public works construction contracts.
+1. The position must supervise either a group of technicians: (1) developing purchasing specifications and standards and purchasing general commodities; or (2) reviewing and awarding public works construction and concession contracts.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Plans, directs, coordinates, evaluates and reviews the work of a team of procurement technicians performing a variety of procurement and purchasing activities; determines work priorities, output goals and schedules for team; assigns technicians to specific procurement and purchasing activities; orients and trains employees in procurement principles, practices, procedures, and appropriate rules and regulations; evaluates training needs and development level of technicians; reviews and evaluates technician's performance and activities for achieving qualitative and quantitative goals and objectives within specified time frames; provides technical guidance to staff; reviews and modifies methodology, procedures, and processes.

 Uses computer system to enter, retrieve and revise information on requisitions, bids and purchase orders using various Procurement database systems; may generate spreadsheets; monitors information in database from inception to completion.

 Directs the analysis of goods and services and contract needs of City departments; studies departmental procurement and purchasing practices for conformance with overall City-wide policies and Government Procurement best practices; recommends modifications and changes in procedure and methods; discusses operations, policy and recommendations with appropriate departmental officials; implements policies and practices into team activities.